Community Leadership Faculty

 Show more

-Ciara Christian explores digital media platforms, specifically podcasts, as spaces for knowledge production, identity formation, and organizing for Black identity, Black feminism, and Black thought more broadly.
-Ciara came to UMBC in 2016 as a Shriver Peaceworker Fellow for the Applied Sociology graduate program and to continue the spirit of her Peace Corps experience (Rwanda ‘13-’15) in service to UMBC’s campus.
+Ciara serves as Co-Director for the Center of Social Justice Dialogue, UMBC Division of Institutional Equity.
+Ciara explores digital media platforms, specifically podcasts, as spaces for knowledge production, identity formation, and organizing for Black identity, Black feminism, and Black thought more broadly.
+Ciara came to UMBC in 2016 as a Shriver Peaceworker Fellow in the Applied Sociology graduate program and to continue the spirit of her Peace Corps experience (Rwanda ‘13-’15) in service to UMBC’s campus.
+She received a Ph.D. from UMBC’s Language Literacy & Culture Program in 2022.
 Through the many partnerships and connections forged through her graduate assistantships across campus, Ciara has found meaning and fulfillment in working to help cultivate a sense of belonging for herself and others at UMBC.
 Outside of campus, Ciara enjoys cooking, listening to podcasts, and sharing quality time with friends and family.
 Ciara is a very proud alumna of Howard University, where she earned her Bachelor of Arts in Political Science.
-As a part of the i3b team, Ciara serves as one of the co-leads of the INTERACT Dialogues series and co-instructs the Social Justice Dialogues FYS102 Course.

 Tom Coale headshot